sendgn/react-my-market/README.md

 ## MyMarket react app
-Two pages of online hardware store (main and product pages)
+A piece of online store (home and product pages)

 ## Build Setup: